Gravity Makes the Wine, PFlow Takes Care of the Rest

 The JPV Freestone winery, built into a carved-out area of a small mountainside, was designed to accommodate gravity flow wine making.
 The gravity fed technique allows the grapes, juice and wine to flow downward during the fermentation process, without the use of pumps or mechanical force common to one-level cellars.
 This more gentle process enables the wine to naturally extract color, flavor and tannin with minimal oxidization, resulting in a better wine.

-Because the facility is built in to a mountainside, the top floor is the primary entry point, and is referred to as the ground floor.
-Here grapes from the nearby “estate-owned” Joseph Phelps vineyards are de-stemmed and processed then put into chutes where they fall into tanks on the second level to begin the fermentation process.
+Because the facility is built into a mountainside, the top floor is the primary entry point, and is referred to as the ground floor.
+Here grapes from the nearby “estate-owned” Joseph Phelps vineyards are de-stemmed and processed, then put into chutes where they fall into tanks on the second level to begin the fermentation process.
 The grape juice that becomes wine is gradually transferred via gravity through a set of stainless steel hard lines to the barrels on the third floor, where it is then stored during the barrel aging process.

-Other than gravity, all other vertical motion involved in the winemaking process is provided by the PFlow 4-post VRC.
+Other than gravity, all other vertical motion involved in the winemaking process is provided by the PFlow four-post VRC.
 Materials moved up and down throughout the season include a fork lift, full and empty barrels and crates, vats, hoses and press pans with pomace to be disposed of after the grapes are processed.
 Once the wine is bottled the VRC can fit nine pallets of finished cases.

 Access to each building level is available from the outside along a steep service road built into the mountainside.
 Vehicle travel along the steep road is a safety concern, so loaded forklifts typically enter through the third floor loading dock, and are also moved on the VRC, usually with load on-fork.